Galvanizing Film Classic

 religion and sexual identity” (B. Ruby Rich)

-As the polarizing issue of gay marriage re-invigorates the “cultural wars” of the last decade, the classic documentary Ballot Measure 9 resonates as strongly as ever.
-The film shocked movie-goers in 1995 with its inside views of a divisive gay-rights battle and the unprecedented violence the campaign rhetoric provoked across the state of Oregon (such that activists were given full-time police protection, and on election night, leaders wore bulletproof vests).
+As the polarizing issue of gay marriage re-invigorates the “cultural wars” of the last two decades, the classic documentary Ballot Measure 9 continues to resonate.
+The film shocked movie-goers in 1995 with its inside views of a divisive gay-rights battle and the unprecedented violence the campaign rhetoric provoked across the state of Oregon.
+Families were torn apart; neighbor set against neighbor.
+Leading activists slept with guns under their beds, wore bullet proof vests, and were given full-time police protection.

-The chasms that divide this country are no less divisive today, and Ballot Measure 9 is as relevant as it ever was.
-Most importantly, the film continues to inspire a larger community with its vivid illustration of a broad based, diverse civil rights campaign.
+Ballot Measure 9 places in context the long road to equal rights for all citizens, and continues to inspire a larger community with its vivid illustration of a broad based, diverse civil rights campaign.
 Winner of jury and audience awards internationally, from the Sundance Film Festival to Berlin, from Los Angeles to Edinburgh, Ballot Measure 9 was often named by critics as one of the best films of the year.